 Reason for Policy

-Retaliation is prohibited in the following Board of Regents Policies: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence, Code of Conduct, and Conflict Resolution Process for Employees.
+Retaliation is prohibited in the following Board of Regents Policies: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence(PDF), Code of Conduct (PDF), and Conflict Resolution Process for Employees (PDF).
 A reporting system and protection against retaliation promotes compliance with law and policy and fair treatment of employees.
 It is important that University community members feel comfortable coming forward to report potential misconduct so that the University has an opportunity to investigate an allegation of misconduct and take action where needed.